prakhardubey2002/Preact-Missing-Hooks/Readme.md

 # Preact Missing Hooks

-A lightweight, extendable collection of missing React-like hooks for Preact, starting with `useTransition`.
+A lightweight, extendable collection of missing React-like hooks for Preact — plus fresh, powerful new ones designed specifically for modern Preact apps..

 ---